What computer storage options are available?

 You're starting with a blank slate - no junk, no unwanted apps, files or settings.

 The time it takes to set-up from scratch and transfer your files

 You will need to reinstall all your apps.
 This can be an issue if licenses or install files are unavailable.

-Please note that to clone your drive using the process we outline below, the SSD must be the same size or larger (to clone a drive to a smaller capacity SSD you will need to do this through the use of software, such as Acronis True Image).
+Please note that to clone a drive using the process we outline below, the SSD must be the same size or larger (to clone a drive to a smaller capacity SSD you will need to do this using software, such as Acronis True Image).

-If you're cloning you'll want to get a dual-bay HDD Dock like this:
+If you're cloning, you'll need to get a dual-bay HDD Dock:

 If you need to transfer your files, then you either need a USB stick or external USB drive, or if you have lots of data and/or none of the formerly mentioned licences, you will need a single bay version of the dock or one of these to connect to your old drive.

-If you're going with the blank SSD option you will need to create a bootable USB stick.
+If you're going with the blank SSD option you will need to create a USB boot drive.

 I mention this now because if this is the only computer you have, you'll want to do this before shutting down your computer and removing your disk drive.